The Top 5 Employee Engagement Strategies With Horst Schulze

 Ouch.
 That’s some tough love advice.
 But as with most tough love, it hits hard on the truth.

-The more energy you put into selecting, training, nurturing and inspiring your frontline employees, the better your customer experience will be.
-And the better your customer experience is, the more repeat business and referrals you’ll get.
+The more energy you put into selecting, training, nurturing, and inspiring your frontline employees, the better your customer experience will be.
+And the better your customer experience is, the more repeat business and referrals you’ll get, and the stronger your brand will become.

-Within days of selecting employees, Horst teaches his frontline team the 20 basics of service.
+Within days of selecting employees, Horst teaches his frontline team the 20 basic tenets of service.
 That is, a list of 20 service standards that sets the Ritz-Carlton experience apart.

-"We want to be number one in the world."
-We said, "What are the 20 things we have to do in order to become number one in the world?"
+"We want to be number one in the world," he said.
+"What are the 20 things we have to do in order to become number one in the world?"

 Try applying this to your business -